hellosimp201/Chromeoshacks/README.md

-# Chromeoshacks Made by agguiopz
+# IXL Tasks Made by agguiopz
 This is a repository filled with school proxy/game websites and chromeOS hacks to bypass school web filtering.

 <br/>